code-423n4/2023-05-maia-findings/data/0x11singh99-G.md

 207:        bool incompleteCycle = queuedRewards.storedCycle > cycle;

         // no rewards
-        //queuseRewards variables can be cached to stack from storage directly rather than re- reading from memory saves many MLOAD
+        //queuseRewards variables can be cached to stack from storage directly rather than re- reading from memory saves  MLOAD
  210:       if (queuedRewards.priorCycleRewards == 0 && (queuedRewards.cycleRewards == 0 || incompleteCycle)) {
             return 0;
         }